c0d33ngr/postgresql-playground-in-daytona/README.md

 ### **Customization**
 You can customize the Devcontainer configuration to suit your specific needs.
 Refer to the official Devcontainers documentation for more details on available options: [here](https://containers.dev/implementors/json_reference/)

-**Note:** If you encounter any issues or have questions, feel free to open and issue.
+**Note:** If you encounter any issues or have questions, feel free to open an issue.

 ### **Contribution**
 Feel free to open an issue or submit a PR for any changes, bug or features you worth adding.